-Parents are encouraged to visit our schools and classrooms.
-Visits should be scheduled with the teacher and the building administrator in advance, to avoid any unnecessary disruption to classroom instruction or activities.
+Parents are welcome to visit our schools and classrooms.
+Visits should be scheduled with the teacher and/or the building administrator 48 hours in advance, to avoid any unnecessary disruption to classroom instruction or activities.

-To maintain the safety of students, staff, and to ensure that no unauthorized persons enter the building, all visitors must present state identification and first report to the main office to receive authorization to visit.
+To maintain the safety of students, staff, and to ensure that no unauthorized persons enter the building, all visitors must present state identification and first report to the main office, sign in and receive authorization to visit.